 ‘A Woman’s Last Word’ by Robert Browning is a ten stanza poem that has been separated by the poet into four-line stanzas, or quatrains.
 In the original text, Browning utilized Roman numerals to label each stanza I-X. Browning has chosen to conform his lines to a consistent pattern of abab cdcd, alternating end sounds as he saw fit for the rest of the text.

 Additionally, a reader should take note of the alternating metrical pattern.
 The first and third lines of each stanza are written in trochaic trimeter.
 They contain three sets of two beats per line.
 The first of these is stressed and the second is unstressed.
-In the second and fourth lines of each stanza there are only three syllables per line.
-These are simple three beat trochaic lines.
-The stress is on the first and last syllable.
+In the second and fourth lines of each stanza, there are only three syllables per line.
+These are simple three-beat trochaic lines.
+The stress is on the first and last syllables.

 Summary of A Woman’s Last Word

 The poem begins with the speaker asking that they “contend no more.”
 The wife hopes her husband is willing to accept their proposal that their argument ceases.
 They have been fighting for an extended period of time and the woman has had enough.
 Throughout the following lines, she compares their situation to that of Adam and Eve.
 They are on the verge of also losing their Eden.

 The poem concludes with the wife asking her husband to be a “god” and hold her.
 She wants them to draw close, ignore their more spiteful natures and sleep.

 Analysis of A Woman’s Last Word